-Nigeria masks are made by professional wood carver in The middle belt area of the country This masks are used for several purposes,
+Nigeria masks are made by a professional woodcarver in The middle belt area of the country.
+These masks are used for several purposes,

-for different kind of Nigeria dance, by masquerades that appear during festive period and state carnival to spice up events and create more teeth-tightening sights
+for a different kind of Nigeria dance, by masquerades that appear during the festive period and state carnival to spice up events and create more teeth-tightening sights

 Nigerian dance and dance moves have been in existence for a very long time as long as the Nigerian masks and masquerades, each plays a vital role in the the people’s social and cultural life

 It is not very easy to classify Nigerian dance moves, music and dance are an interesting part of the Nigeria people.
 We dance to tunes and different rhythm of our choice, irrespective of the beat.

 We have professional acrobatic dancers that are reserved for occasions and social event, it is very sensational to watch them perform live on stage.

 If you have been to the Calabar or river state carnival you definitely wouldn’t want to leave, the way they jump onto the stage, full of strength and agility, then the dance begins, It is simply a display of the strength of their youth, and their young yet un-tapped energy.